stv-vw-sozoek-seep/website/index.md

 <a href="https://campus.wu.ac.at/?campus=1&q=D4.1.208" target="_blank">Master
 Student' Room</a>.

 Our Master Student' Room is under construction at the moment.
-In the future (approximaltely Oct 2025) you can use the new Master Student' Room (Stufenraum) as a common room.
+In the future (approximately Oct 2025) you can use the new Master Student' Room (Stufenraum) as a common room.
 Therefore, please check out the <a href="https://docs.google.com/spreadsheets/d/1EFx-UTmWcXeTw9wES8Oimnz1_04socH4mxdg0tBwAYE/edit#gid=1626603027">timetable</a> and see what events are taking place there.

 <br id="Plenary"> <br>